Whatever monster he may have been, Perse had to admit the late Mayor Brown had great taste in art.

 It hurt, a lot.
 Especially since Perse had done nothing to deserve those accusations.
 She had suspected Sam had issues, but could never break through her friend’s armor; now it had crumbled, and it was an ugly sight.
 “Sam—”

 “My parents divorced while I was still in grade school,” Perse replied, her tone firmer and calmer.
-“I can’t pretend the situation are similar, but I know how losing part of your family feels.
+“I can’t pretend the situations are similar, but I know how losing part of your family feels.
 It’s like losing a foundation you based your life upon.
 You feel rage and anger, and you try to vent it out however you can.
 Music was that escape for me.”

 Samantha replied with a glare.
 “I always hated you,” she said, her voice dripping with venom.
 “Always upstaging me.”